-Appendix B - Tax Prepayment Worksheets
+Appendix B - Pass-through Withholding Prepayment Worksheets

-Use this worksheet to determine the amount to voluntarily prepay:

-- pass-through withholding on behalf of your shareholders or - your own tax liability.
+Use this worksheet to determine the amount to voluntarily prepay pass-through withholding on behalf of your shareholders.

-Prepayments are entirely voluntary; however, we suggest that you make your prepayments in four equal installments during the course of a year.
+Pass-through withholding prepayments are entirely voluntary; however, we suggest that you make your prepayments in four equal installments during the course of a year.